 Following Seagate’s example, other tech companies started unveiling large-capacity hard drives.

 At the beginning of 2019, Toshiba unveiled its own 16TB storage capacity hard drive.
 However, it is yet to be released.
 It is still unknown if it will be available to regular consumers or business users only.

 This hard drive will have 7,200 rotations per minute (RPM), 512MB buffer, and a workload of 550TB per year.
 It will sport a 9-disk helium design which should help save up a large amount of power.

-The latest drive from the Ultra Star series is a 15TB giant which is primarily used in video surveillance and cloud storage systems.
-However, a 12TB version prior to this one is currently available in stores, making it the second largest hard drive you can purchase.
+The latest drive from the Ultra Star series is a 20TB giant that is primarily used in video surveillance and cloud storage systems.
+However, a 12TB version prior to this one is currently available in stores, making it the second-largest hard drive you can purchase.

 Similar to Toshiba’s MG08, it has 7,200 RPM and 512MB buffer.
 The helium technology is essential for the drive’s large capacity.
 This is because a gas that has less density reduces the aerodynamic force and improves the spinning of the drive’s discs.
 As such, more platters can fit into one drive and the power usage is greatly reduced.

 This is a specific HDD that is designed for NAS systems.
 It comes in 10TB and 12TB versions and has some specific features.
 The most notable of these include heat and noise reduction, advanced customization, and long-term guarantee.
 The 12TB version is similar to the previous two with 7,200RPM and works with network-attached storage (NAS) systems with up to 24 bays.